Beat Bop: Legacy

 The theme for Style Wars, a documentary film that focuses on graffiti and other areas of hip hop culture, "Beat Bop" is largely typical of early 1980s New York hip hop music.
 Due to Basquiat's fame, original copies sell for upwards of $1,500, making it among the most valuable rap records ever made.
 It has been cited as one of the essential records of old school hip hop, alongside more popular tracks like "Rapper's Delight" and "The Message."
 Rolling Stone magazine ranked it No. 79 on its list of the "100 Greatest Hip-Hop Songs of All Time."

-The single has been described as a blueprint for the "apocalyptic, witty, and experimental" style of many modern hip hop artists, such as Antipop Consortium and El-P. The track has even been thought to provide a stylistic basis for more famous groups, such as Cypress Hill and Beastie Boys.
+The single has been described as a blueprint for the "apocalyptic, witty, and experimental" style of later experimental hip-hop artists such as Antipop Consortium and El-P. The track has even been thought to provide a stylistic basis for more famous groups, such as Cypress Hill and Beastie Boys.
 Influential British DJ Tim Westwood is known to have been a big fan of the track.

 On his 2004 debut full-length release, Bi-Conicals of the Rammellzee, Rammellzee reunited with K-Rob to record "Beat Bop Part 2".
 Though K-Rob was now a "full fledged Muslim", devoting his time to prayers and preaching rather than music, Rammellzee was happy with the result: "I thought it was fantastic the second time around... this time me and K-Rob were doing fine without crushing up papers and being stalled by a person who wanted things to be done his way."

 A portion of the song was sampled in Beastie Boys' 1994 track, "B-Boys Makin' With The Freak Freak", providing a background vocal loop.